Research Roundup · Updated July 2026

 The wysdym lens

 This is why wysdym is built on MCP — the protocol that went from roughly 100K to 97M monthly installs in 16 months (stat 27).
-Bring any agent — Claude, OpenAI, LangGraph, or your own — and one harness connects it to the systems your revenue runs through.
+Bring any agent — Claude, OpenAI, LangGraph, or your own — and one operating layer connects it to the systems your revenue runs through.
 Connections don't just feed answers; they feed your graph.
 Vendor-agnostic by design.

 The Bet

-The harness, not the agent
+The operating layer, not the agent

 You bring the agent — Claude, OpenAI, LangGraph, or your own. wysdym brings what's underneath: shared graph memory, typed skills, connections into your stack, approval queues, and a feedback loop that learns from deal outcomes.
 The more agents you run, the smarter every one gets.